turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 1. What is concatenation?
 Use concatenation to log a sentence to the console using the variable `animal`.

-    Concatenation is the combination of variables, and their subsequent data types to form one.
-Literally bringing things         together.
+    Concatenation is the combination of string variables.
     ```JavaScript
     console.log("Weirdly, the plains " + animal + " only has ~26 stripes per side, and the mountan "
     + animal + " has ~46 stripes per side.");